Outbound Sales Explained: Techniques, Strategies & Best Practices

 3. Create a Guideline Script or Email Template

 When it comes to cold calling, have you created a compelling script for scheduling appointments that will resonate with your prospects?
 The most important thing to remember here is, don’t wing it!
 Without a structure or plan, you leave too many things open to chance – leaving you with the opportunity to lose control of the call.
 But don’t read your script- instead, know your script.
-Practising in front of the mirror and rehearsing it with colleagues and your coach can be very effective.
+Practicing in front of the mirror and rehearsing it with colleagues and your coach can be very effective.

 Be sure to use your qualifying questions to avoid wasting time and ensure you’re speaking to the right person.
-Finally, always use language that resonates with your prospect and shows that you understand their challenges.
+Finally, always use language that resonates with your prospects and shows that you understand their challenges.

 1. A reason: You know what your company is offering – but what is the value to your prospect?
 Simply having the lure of a new product release or special promotion isn’t enough – prospects want to know what’s in it for them.